Raene/thriller-app/README.md

  refer to the .env.example in each microservice app to know the right env variables to set

 also, to see the routes documentation, please refer to the file <**Thriller.postman_collection.json**>

+run `docker-compose up` in the parent folder to start the app, make sure you have set your .env variables first